 Other functions of cookies are to provide custom advertising to users based on searches and personal interests, as well as site performance cookies that enhance website use by remembering things such as custom video streaming or volume settings you have selected while using the website in the past.

-1. What's a Cookies Policy
+What's a Cookies Policy

-1.2.
-Requirements in the US
+Cookies Policy Requirements in the U.S.

-In the US, the Federal Trade Commission (FTC) enforces privacy and data security laws and regulations, but cookies are not explicitly separated from general privacy laws as they are in the EU.
+In the U.S., the Federal Trade Commission (FTC) enforces privacy and data security laws and regulations, but cookies are not explicitly separated from general privacy laws as they are in the EU.

-While both policies of BBC are closely connected and within the same general informational section of the website, they are kept clearly separate:
+While both policies of the BBC are closely connected and within the same general informational section of the website, they are kept clearly separate:

-To really see the difference between EU and US requirements, consider Amazon.
+To really see the difference between EU and U.S. requirements, consider Amazon.

-This is the US version of Amazon:
+This is the U.S. version of Amazon:

 This is the UK version of Amazon:

-That cookies are in use on your website
+- That cookies are in use on your website

-What cookies are
+- What cookies are

-What kind of cookies are in use (by you and/or third parties)
+- What kind of cookies are in use (by you and/or third parties)

-How and why you (and/or third parties) are using the cookies
+- How and why you (and/or third parties) are using the cookies

-How a user can opt out of having cookies placed on her device(s)
+- How a user can opt out of having cookies placed on a device

 Below is an example of the introduction from The Guardian's Cookies Policy.
 Note how it starts with a short, simple definition of what cookies are:

-The Guardian goes on to tell users about each different type of cookie that is used, and how these are used.
+This section will let users know what cookies you may place, and what the function of each is, in general.
 This is helpful to users as it allows them to pick and choose which cookies to allow or disallow depending on what they feel comfortable with after being informed.

 When it comes to disabling or turning off cookies, you must provide information on how to do this to your users, whether the information is specific to your website, or general.